 If you work for a charity that works across a large geographical area, grouping work by location can have this effect too, as supporters can feel more connected to research happening nearby.

-There’s a lot of different ways categorising can be done, but the important thing is that the tags/categories are meaningful to the main users of your website.
+There’s a lot of different ways that research can be organised, but the important thing is that the tags/categories are meaningful to the main users of your website.
 Try to avoid using complicated terminology, obscure coding, or something that is only relevant to researchers.

 Considering linking your research project pages to other stuff on your website.
 With a little thought about what someone coming to that webpage might really be looking for, you can direct people to the right place.
 Here’s a few examples of that in action: